SteveDeJongh/LS_170/review.md

 Disadvantages of TCP:
 TCP has overhead latency due to the three way handshake used to establish a TCPm connection.
 Another potential issue with TCP is head-of-line block (HOL).
-This can occur due to TCPs in order delviery of segemtns.
-If one of the segments that goes missing comes early in a sequence the segments that come after it in squence can't be processed and will need to be buffered until retransmission has occured.
+This can occur due to TCPs in order delivery of segments.
+If one of the segments that goes missing comes early in a sequence the segments that come after it in sequence can't be processed and will need to be buffered until retransmission has occurred.
 Advantages of TCP:
 Provides for a reliable transportation of data.

-UDP on the otherhand does not provide for any of the following; message delivery, message delivery order, built in congestion avoidance or flow control, connection state tracking.
+UDP on the other hand does not provide for any of the following; message delivery, message delivery order, built in congestion avoidance or flow control, connection state tracking.
 UDP PDU's are known as Datagram and is made up of four parts: Source port, destination port, length, and checksum.
 The checksum port is even optional depending on if were using IPv4 or IPv6 at the network layer.
 The case for UDP is it's speed and flexibility.
-The UDP protocol can be great for something like voice or video calling, where the occasional pirce of dropped data leading to a sketchy glitchy call might not matter in relation to the trade off of speed.
+The UDP protocol can be great for something like voice or video calling, where the occasional piece of dropped data leading to a sketchy glitchy call might not matter in relation to the trade off of speed.

 Disadvantages of UDP:
-Unreliable protocol due to the lack of reliability, no inorder delivery, and no congestion avoidance or flow contorl.
+Unreliable protocol due to the lack of reliability, no in order delivery, and no congestion avoidance or flow control.
 Advantages of UDP:
 Speed and flexibility